June 15, 2013 § 4 Comments

 and invent games during flood

-these guys intentionally skipped work to play in the flood!
+these expat guys intentionally skipped work to play in the flood! you don’t have flood in your country eh?

 mermaid appears during flood!